Andlie94/AC_project_JAN24_HTML_CSS/README.md

 ## Description
 This project involves designing and developing a website for a fictional firm called Rainydays using HTML, CSS, and Figma.
 The purpose of the project is to learn how to use Figma, CSS, and HTML.
 About the projects
-+ Designe: make a visual design in figma
++ Design: make a visual design in figma
 + HTML: Build a webpage by using HTML to structure the projects.
 + CSS: to style the webpage, like fonts, color etc.
 + Responsive design: this is to make sure that the website works on different sizes(mobile, web, pad).